 It also consumes very less power (130 w) when used continuously for an hour.

-Selecting the best chimney for Indian kitchen is not a big deal if you carefully go through this step-by-step buying guide.
+Selecting the best kitchen chimney for home is not a big deal if you carefully go through this step-by-step buying guide.

 In the western countries where cold climates occur more often, fireplace chimneys are available.

 But, you won’t see such chimneys in India.

 Let us now look into the different aspects of buying a chimney for your kitchen.